sphinx-doc/sphinx/doc/usage/configuration.rst

    It must be a list of tuples ``(startdocname, targetname, title, author, documentclass, toctree_only)``, where the items are:

+   *startdocname*
-   * *startdocname*: document name that is the "root" of the LaTeX file.
-All documents referenced by it in TOC trees will be included in the LaTeX file too.
-(If you want only one LaTeX file, use your :confval:`master_doc` here.)
+     String that specifies the relative path (without file suffix) from the source directory to the document that is the master document of the LaTeX file.
+All documents referenced by the *startdoc* document in TOC trees will be included in the LaTeX file.
+(If you want to use the default master document for your LaTeX build, provide your :confval:`master_doc` here.)

+   *targetname*
-   * *targetname*: file name of the LaTeX file in the output directory.
+     File name of the LaTeX file in the output directory.

+   *title*
-   * *title*: LaTeX document title.
-Can be empty to use the title of the *startdoc*.
+     LaTeX document title.
+Can be empty to use the title of the *startdoc* document.
 This is inserted as LaTeX markup, so special characters like a backslash or ampersand must be represented by the proper LaTeX commands if they are to be inserted literally.

+   * *author*
-   * *author*: Author for the LaTeX document.
+     Author for the LaTeX document.
 The same LaTeX markup caveat as for *title* applies.
 Use ``\\and`` to separate multiple authors, as in:
      ``'John \\and Sarah'`` (backslashes must be Python-escaped to reach LaTeX).

+   *documentclass*
-   * *documentclass*: Normally, one of ``'manual'`` or ``'howto'`` (provided by Sphinx and based on ``'report'``, resp. ``'article'``; Japanese documents use ``'jsbook'``, resp. ``'jreport'``.) "howto" (non-Japanese) documents will not get appendices.
+     Normally, one of ``'manual'`` or ``'howto'`` (provided by Sphinx and based on ``'report'``, resp. ``'article'``; Japanese documents use ``'jsbook'``, resp. ``'jreport'``.) "howto" (non-Japanese) documents will not get appendices.
 Also they have a simpler title page.